Get your VA certificate in as fast as 8 hours — fully online & DMV-approved!

 Here's what you're potentially facing if you receive a citation:

 License Suspension Risk: If you receive 12 or more demerit points within 12 months, your license can be suspended.
-An expired inspection sticker alone won't suspend your license, but it adds to your point total.
+An expired inspection sticker alone won't suspend youlicense and carries no demerit points, so it has no effect on your DMV record.

 Court Costs: If you have to appear in court, you may face additional court fees ranging from $50 to $200.